junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Summary

-This is three weeks before Dean Smith resigns to Mr. Adler, and the whole reality crumbles down; two weeks before he finds out Mr. Sandover is a ghost that haunts his workplace.

-It's the first day he moves into this new city, and he realizes that, his new loft is haunted by a ghost who doesn't remember his name.
+It's the first day Dean Smith moves into this new city for his new job, and he realizes that, his new loft is haunted by a ghost who doesn't remember his name.
 The ghost that, he later finds out, is called Castiel Novak, died tragically in this exact loft with unfinished business.

 Dean has to help him.